pwncollege/linux-luminarium/chaining/script/DESCRIPTION.md

 hacker@dojo:~$
 ```

-We can create a shell script called `pwn.sh` (by convention, shell scripts are frequently named with a `sh` suffix):
+We can create a shell script named `pwn.sh` (typically named with a `.sh` suffix):

 ```sh
 echo COLLEGE > pwn
 cat pwn
 ```

-And then we can execute by passing it as an argument to a new instance of our shell (`bash`)!
-When a shell is invoked like this, rather than taking commands from the user, it reads commands from the file.
+Then, execute it by passing it as an argument to a new instance of the shell (`bash`).
+When invoked this way, the shell reads commands from the script file rather than from user input:

 ```console
 hacker@dojo:~$ ls